akkonrad/loopback-auth0-jwt/README.md

 - `model` the loopback model used for User maintenance (defaults to 'User', but you should really create your own user model that is uses User as a base model)
 - `identifier` the jwt claim to identify the user (defaults to 'email')
 - `password` the default password to use when creating loopback users (defaults to uuid.v4())
+- `createUserCallback(req, entity)` function that will be triggered before user is saved.
+It get's request object as one argument and target user entity as second, it can eg. manipulate user object to save real email in separate field.
 ### Using loopback-auth0-jwt

 the `authenticated` method of loopback-auth0-jwt is added to any path that you wish to protect.
 If the client has not supplied a valid, signed jwt then an error will be raised